IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

   * the Isis CB user who last made an edit to the citation
 * `Database`
 * `Collection`
   * a set of records can be [assigned to a collection](#316-citations-collections).
-You can search for those collections here
+You can search for those collections by name here
 * `Zotero`
   * this filter is used to search for sets of citations that were uploaded and ingested together.
 This is equivalent to [searching for ingests and uploads in the Zotero Accessions Interface](#111-searching-for-ingests) and clicking the **view** button there
 * `Creator`